Kagome Customer Report: 2021 Trends

 Social Justice: Beyond the Buzzword

-We’ve experienced the ebb and flow of protest movements before, but the urgency of Black Lives Matter and the call to address historic inequities has never resulted in as much immediate corporate buy-in.
+We’ve experienced the ebb and flow of protest movements before, but the call to address historic inequities has never resulted in as much immediate corporate buy-in than in 2020.
 Across industries, companies are communicating definitive messages around where they stand on social justice issues.
 In response, customers—especially younger, more diverse Gen Zers—won’t merely allow restaurant companies to rest on the hot hashtags of the moment.

 Revisiting the Big 3 International Hotspots